-- When a BREAKPOINT is set to the slot instruction of a delayed branch instruction, the PC value becomes an illegal value.
+- 3. During step operation, a BREAKPOINT is disabled. - 4.
+Conditions set at Break Condition 2 are disabled when an instruction to which a BREAKPOINT has been set is executed.
+Do not set a BREAKPOINT to an instruction in which Break Condition 2 is satisfied. - 5.
+When execution resumes from the address where a BREAKPOINT is specified, single-step operation is performed at the address before execution resumes.
+Therefore, realtime operation cannot be performed. - 6.
+When a BREAKPOINT is set to the slot instruction of a delayed branch instruction, the PC value becomes an illegal value.
 Accordingly, do not set a BREAKPOINT to the slot instruction of a delayed branch instruction. - 7.
 When a BREAKPOINT is set to the cacheable area, the cache block containing the BREAKPOINT address is filled immediately before and after user program execution. - Note on DSP repeat loop: A BREAKPOINT is equal to a branch instruction.
 In some DSP repeat loops, branch instructions cannot be set.
 For these cases, do not set BREAKPOINTs.
 Refer to the hardware manual for details. - 9.
 If an address of a BREAKPOINT cannot be correctly set in the ROM or flash memory area, a mark will be displayed in the [BP] area of the address on the [Editor] or [Disassembly] window by refreshing the [Memory] window, etc. after Go execution.
 However, no break will occur at this address.
 When the program halts with the break condition, the mark disappears.

-2.2.6 Notes on Setting the [Break Condition] Dialog Box and BREAKCONDITION_SET Command
+2.2.6 Notes on Setting the [Break Condition] Dialog Box and BREAKCONDITION\SET Command

-- 1. Break Condition 2 is disabled during step execution. - 2.
+- 1. When [Step In], [Step Over], or [Step Out] is selected, the settings of Break Condition 2 are disabled. - 2.
 Break Condition 2 is disabled when an instruction to which a BREAKPOINT has been set is executed.
 Accordingly, do not set a BREAKPOINT to an instruction which satisfies Break Condition 2. - 3.
 When a Break Condition is satisfied, emulation may stop after two or more instructions have been executed. - 4.
 If a PC break address condition is set to the slot instruction after a delayed branch instruction, user program execution cannot be terminated before the slot instruction execution; execution stops before the branch destination instruction. - 5.
 Break Condition 1,2 is used as the measurement range in the performance measurement function when [PA-1 start point] and [PA-1 end point] are displayed on the [Action] part in the [Break condition] sheet of the [Event] window.
-This applies when the Break Condition is displayed with the BREAKCONDITION_DISPLAY command in the command-line function.
-In this case, a break does not occur when Break Condition 1,2 is satisfied. - 6.
-Note that a break occurs with a break satisfaction condition by an instruction that has been cancelled due to the generation of an exception. - 7.
+This applies when the Break Condition is displayed with the BREAKCONDITION\DISPLAY command in the command-line function.
+In this case, a break does not occur when Break Condition 1,2 is satisfied.

+- 6. Note that a break occurs with a break satisfaction condition by an instruction that has been cancelled due to the generation of an exception. - 7.
 Use the sequential break or count break with the L-bus condition.
-If such break is used with the I-bus condition, it will not operate correctly. - A break will not occur with the execution counts specified on the execution of the multi-step instruction.
+If such break is used with the I-bus condition, it will not operate correctly. - 8.
+A break will not occur with the execution counts specified on the execution of the multi-step instruction.

-2.2.7 Notes on Setting the UBC MODE Command
+2.2.7 Note on Setting the UBC\MODE Command